 6. Eat before

 This may seem like a silly tip or you’re thinking, “I don’t need to eat, I need an empty stomach for all the cake I will be tasting.”
 Bridal shows can be an all day event.
-Eat something before hand so you aren’t dying to leave before you’ve had a change to meet everyone.
+Eat something before hand so you aren’t dying to leave before you’ve had a chance to meet everyone.